 Science and Policy Associate

-The Institute is hiring a full-time Science and Policy Associate to contribute to our policy and research work.
-GSP is looking for a motivated, organized, and detail-oriented individual to work with our team of science and policy experts and play a key role in advancing our mission.
+The Institute is hiring a full-time Science and Policy Associate to contribute to our scientific research and policy work.
+The Institute is looking for a capable, organized, and motivated scientist to work with our team of science and policy experts to play a key role in advancing our mission of protecting out health and environment from chemical harm.

-The Science and Policy Associate implements projects and activities including scientific research, writing, policy and project management work; drafts materials for publication; and helps maintain relationships with partner organizations.
-The Associate will have the opportunity to advance to a leadership position.
+The Associate will implement projects and activities for the organization including scientific research, writing, supporting policychange; drafting materials for publication; and helping maintain relationships with partner organizations.

 Position Expectations and Qualifications